 Well, we finally got some of the much needed snow we have all been craving this weekend, thank you Mother Nature!
-It just doesn’t feel like winter in Boulder without snowcapped peaks and bundled up folks walking about.
+It just doesn't feel like home in Boulder, CO without snowcapped peaks and bundled up folks walking about.
 Happy to have white on the ground, Boulder residents can expect to get between 7-10 inches of snow today.
 Yay!
 So how are you planning to spend this snowy Sunday?
 If you are like most active snowbirds in Boulder you are more than likely going to get into your ski and snowboarding gear and head out for a day of sledding and adventure.
 Here is our list of the best place to sled in Boulder.

 By far the most popular and well known sledding hills are those of Chautauqua Park.
-Located at 900 Baseline Rd, you can expect the main hill to be teaming with families and outdoor winter adventurers today.
+Located at 900 Baseline Rd, you can expect the main hill to be teaming with Chautauqua neighborhood families and outdoor winter adventurers today.
 Parking will probably be very difficult here so it might be a good idea to hike in and leave your automobiles homes.
 This is also a great spot for snowshoeing and cross county skiing.

 Tantra Park in South Boulder is considered the best and most dependable sledding hill according to Boulder locals.
 Located off Brookfield near the playgrounds this hill is longer than a football field.
 Here you will find families of all kinds sledding, tobogganing, and even skiing and snowboarding in the powder.
 You can accumulate quiet a bit of speed down this hill so a helmet is recommended.
 There is also a pretty cool jump which is very popular with older kids and snowboarders.